-3.1.3 Main issues in epidemiology
+3.1.3 Considerations in epidemiology

-48. There are many different types of bias in epidemiology, which can be grouped into three major categories: confounding, selection and information bias.
-These arise from differences in baseline disease risk between the exposed and non-exposed sub-populations of the source population (confounding), biases arising from the selection of the study population from the source population (selection bias) and biases resulting from misclassification with respect to exposure or disease (information bias).
+48. There are many factors that need to be considered in interpreting epidemiological studies, such as confounding, effect modification, selection and information bias.
+Confounding arises when there are differences in baseline disease risk between the exposed and non-exposed sub-populations of the source population.
+Effect modification (interaction) occurs when a third variable affects the magnitude of the effect of the primary exposure endpoint.
+Biases arise from the selection of the study population from the source population (selection bias) and biases can result from misclassification with respect to exposure or disease (information bias).